-'''

-heuristicSeg(sD, aD, gap = 100, RKPM = 1000, prop = 0.2, locCutoff = 0.99, subRegion = NULL, largeness = 1e8, getLikes = TRUE, verbose = TRUE, tempDir = NULL, cl = NULL, recoverFromTemp = FALSE)
+''' heuristicSeg(sD, aD, gap = 50, RKPM = 1000, prop, locCutoff = 0.9, nullCutoff = 0.9, subRegion = NULL, largeness = 1e8, getLikes = TRUE, verbose = TRUE, tempDir = NULL, cl = NULL, recoverFromTemp = FALSE, trimMeth = FALSE) '''

-'''

-If NULL (default), the whole genome is segmented.

-largeness The maximum size for a split analysis.

-getLikes Should posterior likelihoods for the new segmented genome (loci and nulls) be assessed?

-verbose Should the function be verbose?
-Defaults to TRUE.

-tempDir A directory for storing temporary files produced during the segmentation.

-cl A SNOW cluster object, or NULL.
+aD An alignmentData or methData object. sD A segData or segMeth object derived from the 'aD' object. gap What is the minimum length of a null region?
+RKPM For analysis of a segData object, what RKPM (reads per kilobase per million reads) distinguishes between a locus and a null region? prop For analysis of a segMeth object, what proportion of methylated cytosines distinguishes between a locus and a null region? (see Details). locCutoff For analysis of a segMeth object, with what likelihood must the proportion of methylated cytosines exceed the 'prop' option to define a locus?
+Defaults to 0.9. nullCutoff For analysis of a segMeth object, with what likelihood must the proportion of methylated cytosines be less than the 'prop' option to define a null region?
+Defaults to 0.9. subRegion A 'data.frame' object defining the subregions of the genome to be segmented.
+If NULL (default), the whole genome is segmented. largeness The maximum size for a split analysis. getLikes Should posterior likelihoods for the new segmented genome (loci and nulls) be assessed? verbose Should the function be verbose?
+Defaults to TRUE. tempDir A directory for storing temporary files produced during the segmentation. cl A SNOW cluster object, or NULL.
 Defaults to NULL.
-See Details.

-recoverFromTemp

-If TRUE, will attempt to recover the position saved in 'tempDir'.
-Defaults to

-FALSE.
-See Details.
+See Details. recoverFromTem • If TRUE, will attempt to recover the position saved in 'tempDir'.
+Defaults to FALSE.
+See Details. trimMeth Should putative methylation regions be trimmed?
+Defaults to FALSE; see Details.

-A cluster object (package: snow) may be used for parallelisation of parts of this function when examining large data sets.
+A 'cluster' object (package: snow) may be used for parallelisation of parts of this function when examining large data sets.
 Passing NULL to this variable will cause the function to run in non-parallel mode.